 BPR lived in a block of flats in the inner city of Sydney.
 On the night of the incident, she could hear the complainant downstairs causing a loud commotion.
 She went to the railing outside of her unit, shouted “Shut the fuck up!” and went back inside.

 Shortly afterwards, the complainant knocked on BPR’s door and began a verbal argument with BPR.
 BPR went back inside, fetched a bedpost, and tried to get the complainant to leave.
 However, in the course of doing so she swung the bedpost at him once, but did not cause him injury.

-When BPR was taken in by the police she made full and frank admissions to the use of the bedpost to try and warn the complainant off her doorstep.
+When police took in BPR she made full and frank admissions to using the bedpost to try and warn the complainant off her doorstep.

-On the strength of these representations, those two charges were withdrawn.
-BPR plead guilty to the remaining charge of common assault, and was sentenced to a 12-month good behaviour bond.
+Thus, on the strength of these representations, those two charges were withdrawn.
+In conclusion, BPR pleaded guilty to the remaining charge of common assault, and got a sentence of a 12-month good behaviour bond.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961